 PZP proteins are the antigens in PZP contraceptive vaccines.
 The PZP-22 treatment is one form of PZP vaccine that can lead to longer-lasting effects than the PZP ZonaStat-H liquid PZP alone (Rutberg, et al., 2017).
-Mares initially treated with any form of PZP vaccine will be subsequently treated only with forms of PZP vaccine.
 Each released mare treated with PZP would receive the most current formation of a single dose of PZP-22 or a similar PZP population growth suppression treatment while in a temporary holding facility.
 The general understanding of PZP-22 vaccines is that when injected, PZP (antigen) causes the mare's immune system to produce antibodies; these antibodies bind to the mare's eggs and effectively block sperm binding and fertilization (ZooMontana, 2000).
 More recent information also indicates that some mares may have impaired ovarian function after treatment with PZP vaccines (Joonè et al., 2017; Nolan et al., 2018).
 PZP vaccine can be relatively inexpensive, meets BLM requirements for safety to mares and the environment, and can easily be administered in the field (NAS, 2013).
-Darting horses is not feasible in the HMAs due to excessive tree cover, vast area, terrain, and behavior of the target animals.
+Darting horses is not a preferred in the HMAs due to excessive tree cover, vast area, terrain, and behavior of the target animals, but could be used to administer PZP.
 In addition, among mares, PZP contraception appears to be completely reversible if fewer than approximately 4-5 doses are given to the same mare (Kirkpatrick and Turner, 2002; Nuñez, et al., 2017).
 Permanent sterility for mares treated consecutively in each of 5-7 years was observed by Nuñez, et al. (2010, 2017).
-Repeated treatment with PZP led to long-term infertility in
+Repeated treatment with PZP led to long-term infertility in Przewalski's horses receiving as few as one PZP booster dose (Feh, 2012).
+However, even if